EvidentSecurity/esp-sdk-java/docs/StatRegionsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**listForStat**](StatRegionsApi.md#listForStat) | **GET** api/v2/stats/{stat_id}/regions.json_api | Get a list of stats for regions
+[**listForStat**](StatRegionsApi.md#listForStat) | **GET** api/v2/stats/{stat_id}/regions.json_api | Get a list of statistics for regions
 [**show**](StatRegionsApi.md#show) | **GET** api/v2/stats/regions/{id}.json_api | Show a single Stat Region

 <a name="listForStat"></a>
 # **listForStat**
-> PaginatedCollection listForStat(statId, page, include)
+> PaginatedCollection listForStat(statId, include, filter, page)

-Get a list of stats for regions
+Get a list of statistics for regions

-A successful call to this API returns all the stats of all the regions for a report identified by the stat_id parameter.
+A successful call to this API returns all the statistics of all the regions for a report identified by the stat_id parameter.
 Said report contains all statistics for this alert triggered from signatures contained in all regions for the selected hour.

 ### Example
 ```java